urban-tep/DDF-SDD/source/context/approach.rst

 Data driven plarform
 --------------------

-Data is the fuel of the Urban TEP platform and thus needs to be managed with systems in order to harvest, discover and query many collections of datsets from various Earth Observation missions.
+Data is the fuel of the Hydrology TEP platform and thus needs to be managed with systems in order to harvest, discover and query many collections of datsets from various Earth Observation missions.
-The catalogue components are an evolution of the experiences and operational deployments made in the context of the European Commission FP7 GENESI-DEC project and then applied on the G-POD catalogues.
+The :ref:`design_dataagency` components are an evolution of the experiences and operational deployments made in the context of the European Commission FP7 GENESI-DEC project and then applied on the G-POD catalogues.
 Terradue developed a full system for the data management with state-of-the-art technology for super fast indexing of dataset metadata document and implementing the community